 - 7.1 Internal audit is staffed to meet the needs of both Councils.
 The structure is designed to ensure that there a suitable mix of experienced and qualified staff.
-In line with the standards the Head of Audit and Assurance will annually confirm whether there are sufficient resources available to deliver a reliable annual audit opinion and comply with the standards. - 7.2 Individual training needs are established and agreed through the respective performance management systems of both councils, involving regular 1-2-1 meetings.
-A training and development plan is produced for each team member, and the team has access to both Councils' training budgets
+In line with the standards the Head of Audit and Assurance will annually confirm whether there are sufficient resources available to deliver a reliable annual audit opinion and comply with the standards. - 7.2 Individual training needs are established and agreed through the respective performance management systems of both councils, involving regular 1-2-1 meetings and the development of a locally produced competency framework for audit staff.
+A training and development plan is produced for each team member, and the team has access to both Councils' training budgets.